dnorena/January19/README.md

 This Vagrant file creates an Ubuntu 16.04 instance with PHP 7.2, and Apache web server, Please refer to provision.sh file for more details.
-The environment is availanble at http://phpdevbox.test.com or http://localhost:1234 for more support with dnorena99@gmail.com
+The local dev environment is available at http://phpdevbox.test.com or http://localhost:1234 for more support with dnorena99@gmail.com

 <h3>How to Install</h3>